beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics{src/imgs/graphs/05_51ffnn,x=npl1,y=npl2,z=npl3,h=f1}}
-    \caption{All 51-class 3-layer FFNNs with the number of nodes in each layer assigned to the x, y, and z axis.
+    \caption[short caption todo]{All 51-class 3-layer FFNNs with the number of nodes in each layer assigned to the x, y, and z axis.
 The colour of each point represent the
     $F_1$-score of that FFNN.
 A small amount of random noise is applied to each point such that they do not overlap.}